 To determine your financial eligibility, fill out a FAFSA.
 Although most grants are awarded to undergraduates, graduate grants are available and very generous.
 Graduate grants will often fund your education and pay for career advancement opportunities such as internships and research positions.
 If you are employed and plan to return to school, check with your employer about scholarship and grant opportunities.
 Private companies often fund employees who are looking to get a masters, and may offer an increase in pay after the degree is attained.
 If you plan to utilize your employer’s financial aid, anticipate working for that company post-graduation.

 Like scholarships, there are grants available for a multitude of criteria.
 Whether you come from a military family, low-income family, play the tuba, or survived cancer, there is a grant tailored to your specific situation.
 Make a list of your unique attributes, interests, and skills, and investigate the major organizations, local groups, and private corporations that fund higher education with respects to specific criteria.

-The most common student specific grants are those available to minorities.
-Many organizations have funding available to groups they feel have been traditionally underserved in higher education to entice more minorities to go to college.
-The United Negro College Fund for African Americans, for example, awards grants predominantly to students attending historically black colleges.
-Students with disabilities also have many options to not only help pay for school, but to cover special accommodations they’d need to pay for out-of-pocket otherwise.
-Thanks to the passage of the Individuals with Disabilities Education Act in 1975, schools are much more cognizant of students with special needs and funding assistance for that group.
+Minority grants are the most common student-specific awards.
+Many organizations fund underprivileged groups to entice more minorities to attend college.
+For example, the United Negro College Fund awards students attending historically black colleges.
+Students with disabilities also have many options to pay for school and cover any special accommodations.
+Thanks to the Individuals with Disabilities Education Act passed in 1975, schools are more cognizant of students with special needs.